 51st Street & Lexington Avenue

 570 Lexington Avenue (home of Sotheby’s Institute of Art) is a gleaming example of the Art Deco style.
 It's also full of tiny hidden gems.
 The building's main entrance is a clock with the logo of the building’s former owner (General Electric) and a pair of disembodied silver arms holding bolts of electricity.
 Be sure to walk a few blocks north of the building and turn back to see its crown of electric waves.
-One of my great pleasures as a Sotheby's Institute student was being able to wander through its gilded hallways.

 To the south of campus, you can spot the Chrysler Building, one of the most iconic examples of Art Deco.
 Its steel gargoyles depicting American eagles staring over the city.
 The Chrysler Building is not open to the public, but you can visit its luxurious African marble lobby and take a peek at the intricate woodwork on the elevator doors.